jnozzi/cocoadev.com/markdown/BindingsBehindTheScenes.md

 I think you should file a bug report on this!

-Come to think of it, it might be related to General/CoreFoundation bridging (since these might not be true General/ObjectiveCee classes) and not General/ClassClusters.
+Come to think of it, it might be related to CoreFoundation bridging (since these might not be true ObjectiveCee classes) and not ClassClusters.
 Not sure...

-Update: Yes, the problem is with General/CoreFoundation objects.
-Create a dynamic class with General/NSString as super class and send the class an     alloc and then     retain to the object -- works fine.
-Now change the superclass name to General/NSCFString and it will hang when sending it the     retain message.
+Update: Yes, the problem is with CoreFoundation objects.
+Create a dynamic class with NSString as super class and send the class an     alloc and then     retain to the object -- works fine.
+Now change the superclass name to NSCFString and it will hang when sending it the     retain message.

 I have not been able to find out exactly which methods cause the problem, as it is not all of them.
 My first though was that it had to do with the instance data, but I can't really make sense out of it...
 ----
 Yep!
 I've experiencing the same thing.
-I have to double-check my example with the example code posted in General/WeakPointers but I was able to get it to work with my own classes but NOT with General/NSString.
+I have to double-check my example with the example code posted in WeakPointers but I was able to get it to work with my own classes but NOT with NSString.
 Will submit the bug.

 -jason

 ----
-Submitted the General/CoreFoundation string bug (as exhibited in my General/WeakPointer example).
+Submitted the CoreFoundation string bug (as exhibited in my WeakPointer example).
 The example code has been updated and works (VERY limited testing) excepting the aforementioned bug.

 -jason